UPPAbaby Vista V2 Detailed Stroller Review

 That said, parents may not be comfortable with some seating options, particularly those that place young babies at the bottom front of the stroller.
 And keep in mind the weight and bulk of the Vista.
 If you live in a small space or in a building with lots of stairs, this heavy stroller may not be ideal.

 UPPAbaby Vista V2 Final Verdict

 There are drawbacks to the Vista V2, however.
 The stroller is heavy, though the weight is similar to that of other single to double convertible strollers.
-The fold is bulky and, since there's no carrying strap, handle or bag, the stroller is difficult to transport.
-And some of the seating configurations put young children on the bottom of the stroller, which isn't ideal.
+The fold is bulky and, since there’s no carrying strap, handle or bag, the stroller is difficult to transport.
+And some of the seating configurations put babies at the bottom of the stroller, which isn’t ideal.